Pravko-Solutions/FlashLearn/README.md

 ## License

 **MIT License**.
-Use it in commercial products, personal projects.
+Use it in commercial products, and personal projects.

 ---